Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Mathematical Modeling of the Industrial P2H System

 \subsection{Industrial P2H System}

-The renewable utility system shown in Fig.~\ref{fig:use_case} is designed to supply constant process heat in the form of superheated steam.
+The industrial P2H system based on renewable energy and energy storage shown in Figure \ref{fig:use_case} is designed to supply constant process heat in the form of superheated steam.
 The system consists of the following four components: \\ \\[0.5ex] The thermal system components (ii)-(iv) are connected via a thermal oil loop.
-A more detailed system configuration is depicted in Fig.~\ref{HTHP_scheme}.
-The HTHP generates high-temperature process heat, which is supplied into a thermal fluid loop with thermal oil as the heat transfer fluid (HTF).
-Via a fluid bypass, the charging factor $\lC \in [0,1]$ controls the proportion of the HTF that is routed through the TES, while the remaining proportion $1-\lC$ passes directly into the SG.
-The bypass is used to control the charging process of the TES.
+A more detailed system configuration is depicted in Figure \ref{HTHP_scheme}.
+The HTHP generates high-temperature process heat, which is fed into a thermal fluid loop with thermal oil as the heat transfer fluid (HTF).
+Via a fluid bypass, the charging factor $\lC \in [0,1]$ determines the proportion of the HTF that is routed through the TES, while the remaining proportion $1-\lC$ passes directly into the SG.
+The bypass is used to regulate the charging process of the TES.
 During charging, the hot HTF flows through the cooler TES and heats the storage medium.

 A second bypass from the SG outlet returning to the high-temperature heat exchanger (HTHX) of the HTHP is used to discharge the TES.
-The discharge factor $\lD \in [0,1]$ determines the proportion of the HTF that is passed through the TES and the remaining part $1-\lD$ enters directly into the HTHP.
+The discharge factor $\lD \in [0,1]$ specifies the proportion of the HTF that is passed through the TES, such that the remaining part $1-\lD$ enters directly into the HTHP.
 During the discharging process, the HTF cooled in the SG flows through the warmer TES and lowers the temperature of the storage medium.
-Since the fluid now enters the HTHX at a higher temperature, the HTHP’s power consumption can be reduced.
+As the fluid now enters the HTHX at a higher temperature, the HTHP’s electricity consumption is reduced.

 In idle operation, characterized by $\lC=\lD=0$, the TES is completely bypassed by the HTF.
-At the low-temperature heat exchanger (LTHX) of the HTHP, a waste heat air stream from the industrial consumer is used as a heat source.
-The temperature of this air is denoted by $\Tc$ and assumed to be constant.
+At the low-temperature heat exchanger (LTHX) of the HTHP, a waste heat air stream from the industrial consumer is used as heat source.
 We note that the cold air outlet stream at the LTHX is not used for cooling applications in the current configuration.
-Further, it is assumed that the system components, in particular the HTHP and SG, are in steady state at all times.
+Further, it is assumed that the system components, in particular the HTHP and SG, operate in steady state.
 This means that the dynamic behavior of the components during operating point changes is neglected.